- Arts and Design

 Step Two - The Second Basket Weave

 - Right now each side of your square should have one set of "tails" hanging out.
-(Pictured above on the right)
+(Pictured above)

 The tails closest to you should be on the RIGHT Bottom portion of the square.
 (If not, turn the square over)